vaidik/python-github3/README.rst

 beta state, trying to achieve a very loosly coupled software.

-It should be very easy to extend to support new ``requests`` and ``resources``, because each is managed by itself.
+It should be very easy to extend to support new ``requests`` and ``resources``, because each of them are managed by itself.

 Fast install
 -------------